benhook1013/FireMUD/README.md

 - **MUD Community**: A heartfelt thank you to the MUD game community and the developers of classic MUD platforms.
 Your creativity and dedication have inspired us to build upon the rich legacy of text-based gaming.
 - **Open-Source Community**: Inspired by the collaborative spirit of open-source development.

 ---

+### Notes and TODOs

+- **Financial Contribution Links**: The links for PayPal, GitHub Sponsors, and Patreon are placeholders and need to be set up.
+Once available, replace the *[Coming Soon]* text and placeholder comments with the actual links.
+- **CONTRIBUTING.md**: Ensure the `CONTRIBUTING.md` file is created and contains relevant guidelines.
+- **FAQ.md**: Populate the `FAQ.md` document with common questions and answers.
+- **Architecture Diagrams**: Complete the architecture diagrams and place them in the `architecture/` directory.

+---